 guitar, mandolin, fiddle, vocals

 Early 70s...
-Slim Chance, the band formed by Ronnie Lane; a true showman in action both on and off stage.
-A gentleman and talented troubadour.
+Joe Brown's Home Brew, then Slim Chance, the band formed by Ronnie Lane; both true showmen in action both on and off stage.

-Mid 70s...the iconic Meal Ticket, then Frankie Miller’s Band, a short spell with The Sutherland Brothers, the legendary Chuck Farley in 1980 (still popping up from time to time) Hinkley’s Heroes and a long standing working relationship with Roger Chapman and his Short List from 1981.
+Mid 70s...the iconic Meal Ticket, then Frankie Miller’s Band, a short spell with The Sutherland Brothers, the legendary Chuck Farley in 1980 (still popping up from time to time) another short spell with the amazing Paul Brady, Hinkley’s Heroes and a long standing working relationship with Roger Chapman and his Short List from 1981.

 1989 started a project with bass man Malcolm Hoskins from Little Sister.
 This led to a good rocking crew, The New Heaters, all of whom feature on Steve’s 2010 album “The Wrong Road Home”.
 Special guests on vocals are Charlie Dore, Becky Clowes and Andy Winfield.

-There is a long-standing association with The Good Men in the Jungle, fronted by Becky Clowes and Alun Davies, who is still called upon by his long-time friend Yusuf Islam for world-wide concerts.
+There followed a long-standing association with The Good Men in the Jungle, fronted by Becky Clowes and Alun Davies, who is still called upon by his long-time friend Yusuf Islam for world-wide concerts.